kcsham/play_scala_java_compile_time_di/README.md

 ## Play Scala invoke Java Controller with Compile-Time DI

-This simple program illustrate the issue with invoking Java controller from a Scala Play application this is configured through compile-time dependency injection.
+This simple program illustrates the issue with invoking Java controller from a Scala Play application that is configured through compile-time dependency injection.

 ### Guice DI